Moss Hire Moss Box Subscription Gift Cards

 T-shirts started out as part of a two-piece set of men’s underwear in the late 19th century.
 A lighter alternative was needed to the traditional flannel shirt that was traditionally worn, and the answer was the short-sleeved, crew-neck shirt that we now know as the t-shirt.

-In the 1950s there was a shift into fashion.
+In the 1950s, there was a shift into fashion.
 Hollywood films regularly depicted t-shirts being worn on screen by iconic figures like Marlon Brando and James Dean, which became a huge style statement of the newly-defined teenage culture and the rise of rock ‘n’ roll.

 The 1960s and 1970s saw the rise of printed t-shirts, featuring everything from political slogans and band logos to artistic designs and commercial branding.

 Today, t-shirts come in all shapes, sizes and fabrics and are worn by all, regardless of gender or age.
+Fun fact: the term 't-shirt' stems from the shape it creates when it's laid flat, with the body and sleeves forming a 't' shape.

 Not all t-shirts are created equal

 The fabric should also feel soft and smooth to the touch, with a consistent weave free of rough patches or irregularities.
-The same goes for seams and the construction of the T-shirt.
-A good quality tee will have neat and tight seams with zero loose threads or gaps.
+The same goes for the seams and construction of the t-shirt - a good quality tee will have neat and tight seams with zero loose threads or gaps.
 Look for double stitching and well-finished, properly shaped hems, sleeves and collars to maintain the shape.

 Getting the right fit